-In many cases, it is advised to buy an existing franchise operation provided you know how to value a service station business if you are looking to avoid any location or licencing issues.
-Most of the major retailers have set an extensive vetting process before they opt any owner in their circle.
-After passing all the tests and analysis put forth you can now start with your thankless job of constantly filling fuels for grumpy old drivers and motorists.
+In many cases, it is advised to buy an existing franchise operation provided you know how to value a service station business if you are looking to avoid any location or licensing issues.
+Most of the major retailers have set an extensive vetting process before they opt for any owner in their circle.

 South Africa pumps more petrol than any other country on the continent – some 11.7 billion liters per year, according to the Department of Energy.
 Diesel isn’t far behind.
 Although traffic levels dropped off significantly during 2020’s Covid-19 lockdowns and may take some time to recover, petrol stations are still likely to generate profits for a while to come yet.The cheapest stations cost around R1 million, but if you want a popular location and all the trimmings, you can pay 20 times this.

 The profits from these billions of liters of fuel don’t all end up in the pockets of petrol station owners.
 Filling stations in South Africa are tightly regulated, and more than 60% of what consumers pay goes to levies, taxes, and margins.

 Opening a petrol franchise via Engen, Shell, or other oil companies

 Even these are rare.
 Most leading petrol station brands appear to advertise just one or two on their websites every few months.

 Petrol Station Business Plan: Click Here

 Want to Open your own Petrol Station: Click Here